m-ld/m-ld-security-spec/threats/e-invoicing.md

 Note that [in Norway](https://peppol.eu/what-is-peppol/peppol-country-profiles/norway-country-profile/): "In addition to the use of the Peppol infrastructure for eProcurement, Difi has started to use it in a more general eGovernment context.
 The ISO 20022 payment implementation (https://vefa.difi.no/iso20022/) is using the Peppol infrastructure added with an extra layer of end-to-end (corner1-corner4) security (Secrecy, Authenticity, Integrity and Traceability)."

 An example commercial implementation of Peppol is [Basware](https://www.basware.com/).
-Their Personal Data Processing Appendix [@raevuoriBaswarePersonalData2020], Annex 2, reflects the requirements above but also includes additional security controls, suggestive of additional threats.
-While most of these are in-line with general cloud service provider practices (e.g. for ISO27001 compliance), selected controls are called out in the following table.
+Their Personal Data Processing Appendix [@raevuoriBaswarePersonalData2020], Annex 2, reflects the requirements above but also includes additional security controls, suggestive of additional controlled threats.
+While most of these are in-line with general cloud service provider practices (e.g. for ISO 27001 compliance), selected controls are called out in the following table.

 | Security Control                                             | Implied Threats (STRIDE)                                     |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |